DeedleFake/graph/README.md

 > github.com/DeedleFake/graph

 A Graph requires an Output to render to.
-Currently, no implementations of Output are provided.
-The ability to render to a [draw.Image](http://www.golang.org/pkg/image/draw#Image) is planned, but not yet implemented.
+The ability to render to a [draw.Image](http://www.golang.org/pkg/image/draw#Image) is provided in the form of an implementation of Output called ImageOutput.

 For more documentation, see [GoDoc][docs].
 For examples, see the examples subdirectory.